mi4mac/dshield_dev/README.md

 1. Copy the connector files to your FortiSOAR connectors directory
 2. Install dependencies: `pip install -r requirements.txt`
 3. Restart FortiSOAR services
-4. Configure the connector with your DShield server URL and API key
+4. Configure the connector with your DShield server URL (API key is optional)

 ## Python Scripts